MSRConnections/Azure-training-course/Content/Storage/Azure Storage HOL.md

 - Azure Storage is a set of services for storing data durably and reliably
 - Azure Storage blobs can contain any type of data, just like files in a file system, and are frequently used for input and output to other Azure services
 - The Azure Portal enables you to perform basic storage operations, such as creating storage accounts, creating blob containers, and uploading and downloading blobs
-- The Microsoft Azure Storage Explorer runs on Windows, macOS, and Linux and supports many features the Azure Portal does not, such as the ability to generate shared-access signatures
+- The Microsoft Azure Storage Explorer runs on Windows, macOS, and Linux and supports certain features the Azure Portal does not, such as the ability to generate shared-access signatures
 - Shared-access signatures can be used to share blobs in private containers and limit the amount of time the blobs can be accessed, as well as limit access to read-only
 - Storage accounts and other resources that are placed inside a resource group are easily deleted by deleting the resource group itself